Roger Arrick .com

-This strange metal sphere was found washed up on the banks of the Colorado River south of Brownwood Texas in July, 2002 after some flooding.
-My cousins found it and thought it was weird so they took a picture of it and sent it to me.
-My response: 'What the heck?!!', go back and GET IT!
+This strange metal sphere was found washed up on the banks of the Colorado River south of Brownwood Texas in July of 2002 after flooding.
+My cousins came across it and thought it was weird so they took a picture and sent it to me.
+My response: 'What the heck?
+Go back and get it!'

 By Roger Arrick

-This strange metal sphere was found washed up on the banks of the Colorado River south of Brownwood Texas in July, 2002 after some flooding.
-My cousins found it and thought it was weird so they took a picture of it and sent it to me.
-My response: 'What the heck?!!', go back and get it!
+This strange metal sphere was found washed up on the banks of the Colorado River south of Brownwood Texas in July of 2002 after flooding.
+My cousins came across it and thought it was weird so they took a picture and sent it to me.
+My response: 'What the heck?
+Go back and get it!'

 The more I looked at it the more curious I became, so I asked them to go back and get it and on Sept 7, 2002 they let me 'borrow' it.
 On Sept.
 9th I took it to an industrial X-Ray shop in Dallas to find out what was inside.